Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Iterative Query Selection with Word Mover's Distance Objective Function

+In this section, we describe the word mover's distance (WMD) measures and its aggregation for multiple documents the mean word mover's distance (MMD).

-\comment{In this section, t}he \emph{mean relevance error (MRE)} is designed with the purpose of retrieving microblog entries (e.g., tweets) relevant to a prototype document, such as a news item. \comment{ This suggested measure estimates the minimal distance between word vector representations of the words existing in the retrieved result and the prototype document.
-The MRE is a private case of the word mover's distance (WMD) suggested by Kusner et al.~\cite{kusner2015word} since it is the mean WMD score of an arbitrary number of results.
-The intuition is that documents that are close in their semantic space, probably discuss the same topic.}
+The WMD measure estimates the minimal distance between word vector representations of the words existing in the retrieved result and the prototype document.
+The intuition is that documents that are close in their semantic space, probably discuss the same topic.

 Let \(d\) denote the prototype document and \(r\) denote a short document retrieved using a search engine.
-The MRE works best when $r$ is shorter than $d$.
-The prototype $d$ may be more general than $r$, for example, covering multiple topics that are not mentioned in $r$.
-The MRE relies on semantic word embedding, also known as a low dimensional vector representation of words.
-Intuitively, the MRE quantifies the similarity between the words used in the prototype document and in a retrieved result.

-There are many word embedding methods, such as GloVe~\cite{pennington2014glove}, Word2Vec~\cite{mikolov2013efficient}, fastText~\cite{bojanowski2016enriching}, etc. We can use any word embedding method, where words with a similar meaning are embedded close to each other.
-Let \(V\) be the vocabulary of words embedded in a $n$ dimensional space using either one of the word embedding approaches.
-Let \(dist(w_i,w_j)\) denotes the cosine distance between the vector representations of two words (\(w_i,w_j\in \mathbb{R}^n\)). \commentmaor{The cosine distance is define as $1 - cosineSim(w_i, w_j)$.
-Thus the cosine distance ranges between 0 to 2.}
+Let $w$ be a word vector representation that is calculated using a pre-traind word embedding method such as GloVe~\cite{pennington2014glove}, Word2Vec~\cite{mikolov2013efficient}, FastText~\cite{bojanowski2016enriching}, etc.

+We can use any word embedding method, where words with a similar meaning are embedded close to each other.
+Let \(dist(w_i,w_j)\) denotes the cosine distance between the vector representations of two words (\(w_i,w_j\in \mathbb{R}^n\)).
+The cosine distance is defined as $1 - cosineSim(w_i, w_j)$.
+Thus the cosine distance ranges between 0 to 2.

 Let \(W_d=\{w_{d_1}, w_{d_2},\dots,w_{d_l}\}\) be the set of word vectors in \(d\) and $W_r=\{w_{r_1}, w_{r_2},\dots, w_{r_k}\}$ be the set of word vectors in \(r\).
 The \(W_d\) and \(W_r\) do not contain stop words.
 The distance between a word \(w\) and a document \(d\) is the minimal distance between the word \(w_i\) and all the words in \(W_d\) (see Equation~\ref{eq:dist}).